文明のターンテーブルThe Turntable of Civilization

 Lee Yong-soo, 91, criticized the Justice League.

-And she said of the rally in front of the Japanese embassy, 'The students are spending precious money and time, but the rally is teaching them hate,' and 'The rally should be eliminated because it does not affect the students for good.
+She said of the rally in front of the Japanese embassy, 'The students are spending precious money and time, but the rally is teaching them hate,' and 'The rally should be eliminated because it does not affect the students for good.

 She also criticized the students for not knowing where the money raised by the students attending the rally would be used.
 She indicated her intention not to participate in future rallies.